Quantity: One bucket of 20 - 21 birds (depending on size)

 Muttonbirding is a seasonal, economic and cultural cornerstone of the area and for the whānau who have harvesting rights.
 The traditional uses of the birds have not changed much in a contemporary setting - they provide a rich food source, valuable trade item and are also prized for their feathers and down.

 Muttonbirds are plentiful and, in recorded history, Māori have never imposed a catch quota on the islands.
-Harvest-management systems on each of the islands are determined by traditional guidelines (kaitiakitanga) or by the muttonbirders who arrive there before 1 April.
+Harvest-management systems on each of the islands are determined by traditional guidelines (kaitiakitanga) to ensure the tītī remain plentiful for the next generation.